 11. How are assessed values kept fair and reasonable?

 Assessed Values are determined based on comparisons made of each property’s characteristics to similar properties which sold.
-It is important to note the assessment value date is of July 1 of last year.
+It is important to note the assessment value date is July 1 of last year.

 12. How do renovations or additions affect my assessment?